Swimmer Expectations and Information

 A typical show schedule is

-• Saturday, last weekend in July - 5 and 7 PM
+• Saturday, last weekend in July: 5 and 7 PM, call time at 2 PM

-• Sunday, last weekend in July - 5 and 7 PM
+• Sunday, last weekend in July: 5 and 7 PM, call time at 3 PM

-• Saturday, first weekend in August - 5 and 7 PM
+• Saturday, first weekend in August: 5 and 7 PM, call time at 2 PM

-• Sunday, first weekend in August - 5 and 7 PM
+• Sunday, first weekend in August: 5 and 7 PM, call time at 3 PM

 If you have a child in your life that wants to be in the water ballet but needs special accommodations, please reach out to volunteers@fluidmovement.org.